Erica NewmanPsychodynamic psychotherapist

 * Qualification in Psychodynamic Psychotherapy (WPF Therapy)

-* Ongoing training in Jungian Adult Analysis (Society of Analytical Psychology)
+* Training in Jungian Adult Analysis (Society of Analytical Psychology)

 * Certificate in Clinical Assessment (SAP)